PortsMaster/PortMaster-New/ports/foxtower/README.md

 ## Notes

-Thanks to [Nozomu Games](https://nozomu57.itch.io/) for creating this fantastic free game.
+All files included and ready to run.
+Thanks to [Nozomu Games](https://nozomu57.itch.io/) for the fantastic game and permission to distribute the files.

 ## Controls